 Neue is a select stationary shop from Kobe, offering exceptionally beautiful items from both Japan and abroad.
 The craftsmanship and passion that went into creating each item are more than palpable!

 You will be hard-pressed to find a Japanese person who is not carrying a little handkerchief with them.
 This shop is committed to this cultural quirk, selling beautiful, high-quality handkerchiefs that make for excellent souvenirs!
-The selection doesn’t only cater towards men and women but also offers great choices for the little ones.
+The selection not only caters to men and women but also offers great choices for the little ones.

 At Nihon-ichi, meaning “marketplace Japan,” you’ll find local souvenirs from all around the country!
 This shop provides the wonderful opportunity to explore regional tastes and characteristics without ever setting foot outside of Tokyo.

 Founded in 1663, Kyukyodo is a famous, long-established store from Tokyo.
-It deals in items such as incense, Japanese paper, letter-related goods and supplies, unique envelopes, and more.
-Especially people who enjoy putting a lot of thought and effort in their letters will find this shop to be a real paradise of high-quality items, all enhanced with beautiful Japanese aesthetics revolving around the four seasons.
+It deals with incense, Japanese paper, letter-related goods and supplies, unique envelopes, and more.
+People who enjoy putting a lot of thought and effort into their letters will find this shop a real paradise of high-quality items, all enhanced with beautiful Japanese aesthetics revolving around the four seasons.

 Kuzefuku is the pioneer of gourmet stores, gathering fine ingredients from all over Japan.
 Soup stocks, fermented goods, and more – this is the place to go to bring an authentic Japanese taste to your own kitchen!